 - Scientific European Federation of Osteopaths (SEFO)

-Download the National Council for Osteopathic Research’s compendium of abstracts of research studies supporting osteopathic treatment of the cervical and thoracic spine (May 2016) (PDF).
+In addition, the National Council for Osteopathic Research has made available a compendium of abstracts of research studies (PDF) supporting osteopathic treatment of the cervical and thoracic spine (May 2016).